 Step #5.
 Accept the Audit Findings or Contest

-In case the audit detects any issues, you are required to remove them within the shortest time.
+In case the medical billing audit detects any issues, you are required to remove them within the shortest time.
 If you as a provider don’t agree with the results of an audit, you can contest the findings within 60 days.

 These steps make up a standard healthcare billing audit procedure you can use for auditing medical billing.
 Since healthcare checks must be regular, it’s good to have an algorithm of actions.
 You can also use the medical billing audit checklist below to make sure all the necessary aspects are checked.

 A Universal Medical Billing Audit Checklist

 In the course of a medical billing audit, it’s useful to follow a checklist.
 It will keep you on track and help to avoid skipping something.